 Elizabeth: Louisville PRAXIS course instructor

-...University of Louisville for graduate school, where I received an M.A. in medieval Middle Eastern history.
-I have tutored introductory college psychology for 8 years and various introductory history courses for 2 years.
+...various introductory history courses for 2 years.
 I also have experience with test prep for high school students and early college students.
 I love tutoring both history and psychology, because I find that these are subjects that can be made easily interesting to students who may not like the content itself.
 I find that tutoring is a great way to instill confidence in students and help them prepare for academic challenges.
 In my spare time,...

 Charles: Louisville PRAXIS course instructor